 String lines will need to be used to set the finished height of your paving and to determine the falls necessary for the correct drainage of your patio.

-for more information follow the below link has some great advise.
+For more information follow the below link has some great advice.

 PRIMER FOR PORCELAIN

 When installing low porosity stones, such as granite, certain limestones, and all Porcelain Paving materials, you must use a primer that is specifically formulated for these materials.

 We would recommend using a product called Instarmac Pro-Prime (link below) which is a cement-based primer which adds adhesion between your bedding material and the paving slab.
 If you fail to undertake this process it will, in many cases, result in failure of the porcelain paving slabs adhering to the bedding material and eventual movement of the paving.
 The slurry prime is always applied to the underside of the Porcelain paving slabs, being careful to clean off any material that is spilt on the surface of the slabs immediately.
 The fully primed slabs need to be placed directly onto the bedding material wet on wet.